Jonah Heim Preview, Player Props: Rangers vs. Mariners

-Jonah Heim and his .389 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Texas Rangers against the Seattle Mariners and Luis Castillo on September 30 at 7:15 PM ET.
+Jonah Heim, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Seattle Mariners, with George Kirby on the hill, October 1 at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Mariners.
+He racked up three RBI (going 1-for-4 with a walk) in his most recent game against the Mariners.

 Sportsbook Promo Codes